 Philadelphia Travel Guide

-When?
-No matter what time of year you travel to Philadelphia there will always be a plethora of attractions to visit and a lively event or two to join in with.
+No matter what time of year you travel to Philadelphia there will always be a plethora of attractions to visit.
 In spring the city is bedecked with spectacular cherry blossoms, and summer, especially around 4th July, is especially festive with many celebrations centred in the historic district.
 In autumn the cultural calendar is in full swing with numerous concerts and theatrical productions.
 In winter it can be very cold, but this is a good time to travel to Philadelphia to take advantage of the city's excellent shopping.

 Become our Philadelphia Travel Expert